The secrets of truffles: how to recognize a quality product🍄✨

 -

-a quality truffle gives off an aroma intense and complex already a few centimetres away
+a quality truffle gives off an aroma intense and complex already a few centimeters away

 -

-If you only smell a faint or "chemical" odor, it may be treated or old.
+If you only smell a mild or "chemical" odor, it may be treated or old

 4. Seasonality and freshness